Rodriggrr/socketplusplus/README.md

 ## Introduction

 This library is a wrapper around the C socket API.
-It provides a simple namespace to create a server or a client.
+It provides a simple namespace to create a server or a client throught TCP.

 ## Usage

 See example files.
-All the functions are documented in the header files.
+All the functions are documented in the header file.

 ## Compile